Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

      3. A proprietary AI model via API (Also with custom instructions dependent on task).

 3. **Summary Creation:**
-   - The AI generates a summary report, which includes overall summaries, sentiment scores, and potentially other releavnt data.
+   - The AI generates a summary report, which includes overall summaries, sentiment scores, and potentially other relevant data.
    - The summary is stored in the **Summaries Table**.
    - The association between the summary and the relevant reports is managed through the **SummaryReports Table**.